MillerBrainObservatory/millerbrainobservatory.github.io/docs/source/user_guide/build_docs.rst

 Directory Structure
 =====================

+(WIP) - Adding static-assets repo

 Various self-documenting repositories have wildly variable structures to how their documentation is organized.
 We keep it simple and follow `numpy` and their documentation conventions.
 Youll see tutorials on `sphinx-quickstart` as how to "get started" with sphinx.
 That is how these docs started.

-/docs/_static: This is where images, videos, media will go.
-Along with CSS and logos/icons /docs/_static/_images: This is where images go /docs/_static/_videos: This is where videos go docs/_templates: dont touch this, it makes our website pretty and organized

 `make html` produces:
 docs/_build/html: this is the golden nugget docs/_build/doctree: you dont need this until you want to preview exactly what objects are created for debugging

 The workflow that manages where our `html` files go is `peaceitis' github action workflow <https://github.com/peaceiris/actions-gh-pages>`_

-elected branches and tags: Only branches and tags that match your specified name patterns can deploy to the environment.
+Selected branches and tags: Only branches and tags that match your specified name patterns can deploy to the environment.

 If you specify releases/* as a deployment branch or tag rule, only a branch or tag whose name begins with releases/ can deploy to the environment.
 (Wildcard characters will not match /.
 To match branches or tags that begin with release/ and contain an additional single slash, use release/*/*.)
 If you add main as a branch rule, a branch named main can also deploy to the environment`